-The vibe at Udupi is cheerful and low-key; colorful string lights and a smattering of Indian instruments deck the walls.
-The South Indian cuisine is strictly vegetarian and the dosas are as big as they come, made with rice flour, stuffed with fillings and served alongside sambar and coconut, tomato and ginger chutneys.
+The vibe at Udupi is cheerful and low-key with colorful string lights and a smattering of Indian instruments that deck the walls.
+The South Indian cuisine is strictly vegetarian and the dosas are as big as they come, made with rice flour, stuffed with fillings, and served alongside dope chutneys (like sambar and coconut, or tomato and ginger).
 The uttapam, a thicker lentil and rice pancake topped with vegetables and chutney, is equally satisfying.
-First-timers can opt for the South Indian thali, a sampler platter that includes rice, various curries, soup and dessert.
+First-timers can opt for the South Indian thali, a sampler platter that includes rice, various curries, soup, and dessert.

 When it comes to variety, the best Indian restaurants in San Francisco are upping the ante.
 A batch of high-end joints recently emerged to shine a spotlight on the already great scene, while mom-and-pops serve pure nostalgia on the regular.
 Whether you’re hunting for home-style recipes, street food specialties, or inventive twists on the classics, there’s a bounty of fantastic South Asian fare in SF.

 Different countries and regions (from Pakistan to South India) and various backgrounds of trained chefs (from traditional home cooks to culinary school graduates) make for a diverse selection of deftly-spiced, slow-simmered deliciousness.
 The best Indian restaurants in the Bay Area span San Francisco from the Mission District to Civic Center, as well as over in the East Bay.
 You’ll find a range of experiences and price points — if you’re looking for high-end, don’t miss Michelin-starred Taj Campton Place, and if you're looking for something more relaxed, you’ll find fast-casual eateries like Vik’s Chaat.